MicrosoftDocs/bingmaps-docs/BingMaps/v8-web-control/map-control-concepts/spatial-data-services-module-examples/index.md

 ---
 title: "Spatial Data Services Module Examples | Microsoft Docs"
-description: Provides a list of examples for the Spatial Data Services module, which allows developers to upload data and expose it as a spatial REST service. ms.custom: "" ms.date: "02/28/2018" ms.reviewer: ""
+description: The overview page for the Spatial Data Services Module Examples section contains a description of and links to examples for query and GeoData API and links to articles related to this topic. ms.custom: "" ms.date: "02/28/2018" ms.reviewer: ""